ktor-doc-jp/ktor-doc-jp/pages/servers/configuration.md

 }.start(true)
 ```

+Those are the official engines developed for Ktor, but it is also possible to [create
+your own engines](/advanced/engines.html) and to provide custom configurations for them.
+{: .note}

 ## Available configuration parameters
 {: #available-config}

+There is a list of properties that Ktor understand out of the box and that you can
+pass from the command line or the HOCON file.

-**Switch** refers to arguments that you pass to the application, so you can, for example, change the binded port by:
+**Switch** refers to command line arguments that you pass to the application, so you can, for example, change the binded port by:

 `java -jar myapp-fatjar.jar -port=8080`

-**Parameter paths** are paths inside the HOCON `application.conf` file:
+**Parameter paths** are paths inside the `application.conf` file:

 ```
 ktor.deployment.port = 8080